Mark Coleman: Retirement from MMA

+UFC 300

+After Coleman saved his parents from a burning house in March 2024, fighter Max Holloway suggested that Coleman be the one to present the symbolic "BMF" ("baddest motherfucker") belt to the winner of the title fight at UFC 300 on April 13, 2024.
+This request was granted and Coleman ended up wrapping the belt around Holloway, who was victorious in his bout against Justin Gaethje.

+Fight Circus

+On January 12, 2025, Coleman returned to the ring and competed at Fight Circus 12 in Phuket, Thailand in a "wheelchair boxing match" against the CEO of the promotion Jon Nutt.
+Both fighters were strapped into a wheelchair and were pushed around the ring by their cornermen with Coleman's cornerman being former UFC fighter Matt Brown.
+At the end of the fight, both men stood up from their wheelchairs and Coleman knocked out Nutt at the last second.

 Professional wrestling career

-New Japan Pro-Wrestling and All Japan Pro Wrestling (2000-2002)
+New Japan Pro-Wrestling and All Japan Pro Wrestling (2000–2002)

 In December 2000, Coleman had his first professional wrestling match when he was invited to the event Inoki Bom-Ba-Ye 2000, teaming up with Mark Kerr to defeat Takashi Iizuka and Yuji Nagata.
 He would also appear for New Japan Pro-Wrestling, defeating Nagata in a singles match.
 In 2002, Coleman would appear in All Japan Pro Wrestling's Wrestle-1 project, teaming up with Kevin Randleman to face Hiroshi Hase and Satoshi Kojima in a losing effort, and later Jan the Giant Convict and Singh the Giant Convict in a victory, with Coleman himself pinning Singh with a hurricanrana.

-Hustle (2004-2007)
+Hustle (2004–2007)

 In 2004, Coleman started wrestling for Hustle and its partner promotion Pro Wrestling Zero-One.
 He debuted in the first as part of Generalissimo Takada's villainous faction Monster Army, going against babyface Toshiaki Kawada in a singles match which Mark lost by TKO.
 Coleman continued teaming up with other Monster Army wrestlers, including Dan Bobish, Commander An Jo and Giant Silva, but he was kicked out of the stable after failing to defeat top face Naoya Ogawa, thus becoming a babyface himself.
 Coleman then went free and ended up joining Wataru Sakata's team after losing a bout to him.
 Coleman and Sakata were successful as a tag team, but it was dissolved after Coleman left the promotion in 2005.

 Two years later, Coleman returned to Hustle under the masked persona "Coleman", teaming up with the superhero-like team of Randleman, Kintaman and Kurodaman.
 Their biggest victory was when Coleman and Randleman faced the trio of Giant Vabo, Kohei Sato and Tajiri and won the match despite the numeric disadvantage.
 Mark's last match in Hustle was in July 2007, leaving the promotion again afterwards.

+Inoki Genome Federation (2007-2010)

-From 2008 to 2010, Coleman was a usual member of Inoki Genome Federation, wrestling names like Naoya Ogawa, Tadao Yasuda and Shinichi Suzukawa.
+From 2007 to 2010, Coleman was a usual member of Inoki Genome Federation, wrestling names like Naoya Ogawa, Tadao Yasuda, Shinichi Suzukawa and Hideki Suzuki.